Almroth Wright: Biography

 Wright warned early on that antibiotics would create resistant bacteria, something that has proven an increasing danger.
 He made his thoughts on preventive medicine influential, stressing preventive measures.
 Wright's ideas have been re-asserted recently—70 years after his death—by modern researchers in articles in such periodicals as Scientific American.
 He also argued that microorganisms are vehicles of disease but not its cause, a theory that earned him the nickname "Almroth Wrong" from his opponents.
 Another derogatory nickname was "Sir Almost Wright".

 He also proposed that logic be introduced as a part of medical training, but his idea was never adopted.
 Wright also pointed out that Pasteur and Fleming, although both excellent researchers, had not managed to find cures for the diseases for which they had sought cures, but instead had stumbled upon cures for totally unrelated diseases.

 Wright was a strong proponent of the Ptomaine theory for the cause of Scurvy.
 The theory was that poorly preserved meats contained alkaloids that were poisonous to humans when consumed.
 This theory was prevalent when Robert Falcon Scott planned his fateful expedition to the Antarctic in 1911.
 In 1932, the true cause of the disease was determined to be the deficiency from the diet of a particular nutrient, now called Vitamin C (Ascorbic acid, Scorbic meaning Scurvy).

 There is a ward named after him at St Mary's Hospital, Paddington, London.

 Women's suffrage

 Wright was strongly opposed to women's suffrage.
 He argued that women's brains were innately different from men's and were not constituted to deal with social and public issues.
 His arguments were most fully expounded in his book The Unexpurgated Case Against Woman Suffrage (1913).
 In the book, Wright also vigorously opposes the professional development of women.
-Rebecca West and May Sinclair both wrote articles criticizing Wright's opposition to women's suffrage.
-Charlotte Perkins Gilman satirized Wright's opposition to women's suffrage in her novel Herland.
+Rebecca West and May Sinclair both wrote articles criticising Wright's opposition to women's suffrage.
+Charlotte Perkins Gilman satirised Wright's opposition to women's suffrage in her novel Herland.